cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 5. This will open the **IIS Manager**.

 6. First we will delete the default website hosted on Port number 80 then host our website.
-Right click on the **Default Web Site** and delete.
+Right click on the **Default Web Site** and remove.

 7. Right click on **Sites** and select **Add Website**.